dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

 All products are displayed if no query string is included when the *ProductList.aspx* page is called.

-The sources of values for these methods are referred to as *value providers* (such as *QueryString*), and the parameter attributes that indicate which value provider to use is referred to as value provider attributes (such as `id`).
+The sources of values for these methods are referred to as *value providers* (such as *QueryString*), and the parameter attributes that indicate which value provider to use are referred to as *value provider attributes* (such as `id`).
 ASP.NET includes value providers and corresponding attributes for all of the typical sources of user input in a Web Forms application such as the query string, cookies, form values, controls, view state, session state, and profile properties.
 You can also write custom value providers.

 ### Run the application

 Run the application now to view all products or a category's products.

 1. Press **F5** while in Visual Studio to run the application.
    The browser opens and shows the *Default.aspx* page.

 2. Select **Cars** from the product category navigation menu.
    The *ProductList.aspx* page displays showing only **Cars** category products.
 Later in this tutorial, you'll display product details.

     ![Display Data Items and Details - Cars](display_data_items_and_details/_static/image2.png)

 3. Select **Products** from the navigation menu at the top.
    Again, the *ProductList.aspx* page is displayed, however this time it shows the entire list of products.

     ![Display Data Items and Details - Products](display_data_items_and_details/_static/image3.png)